 FORD RIDGE WIND PROJECT PROFILE

-Apex Clean Energy recently acquired the rights to Ford Ridge Wind (also known as Ford County Wind), and we will be actively meeting with landowners, community leaders, and the public to share information about Ford Ridge over the next several months.
+Apex Clean Energy is developing Ford Ridge Wind (also known as Ford County Wind), and the project recently received its building permits to begin construction.
 We are excited to be a part of your community.

 - Planned to be located on approximately 15,000 acres of open farmland in rural western Ford County

 - Capable of producing up to 120 MW of clean, homegrown energy, enough to power over 38,000 homes each year

 - Expected to consist of approximately 43 wind turbines

 - Each wind turbine, including the access road, typically takes less than half an acre of land out of production